Abhisooraj/Vending-machine/README.md

 # Vending-machine
-Vending Machine is selling products program.
-Which created in C++ programming language using classes and OOPs concepts.
+Vending Machine is selling products window.
+Created in C++ programming language for college assignment.